97-kirill/97-kirill.github.io/about.md

 permalink: /about/
 ---

 My name is Kirill Zvenyatskovskiy.
-I am a Data Scientist who likes to learn the wrold through data.
+I am a Data Scientist who likes to learn the world through data.
 ### More Information

 My interests are sports, music and learning languages.

 Thank you for visiting!

 ### Contact me